Dave McClure: Technology startups

 In 2010, McClure founded 500 Startups (now 500 Global), a seed accelerator and related investment fund.

-McClure gained attention both for his opinionated blog 500 Hats (as of 2011 one of the ten most-read blogs on venture capital finance), and as one of the so-called "Super Angel" investors involved in the Angelgate controversy.
+McClure gained attention both for his opinionated blog 500 Hats (as of 2011 one of the ten most-read blogs on venture capital finance) and as one of the so-called "Super Angel" investors involved in the Angelgate controversy.

-Sexual Harassment Allegations
+Sexual harassment allegations

-In 2017, McClure was identified in a New York Times article, with Sacca, about sexual harassment in venture capital.
+In 2017, McClure was identified in a New York Times article, along with Sacca, about sexual harassment in venture capital.
 He was described as sending sexually inappropriate messages to a female investor, who later sought employment at his company.
 In response, he stepped down from day-to-day management in a post titled "I'm a Creep.
 I'm Sorry".
 He then denied the accusations and retracted his apology in another post that was then deleted.
-A few days later, McClure severed all ties, resigning as general partner as well.
+A few days later, McClure severed all ties with 500 Startups, resigning as general partner as well.
+Hours after McClure resigned, a fresh allegation surfaced against him, this time of sexual assault.

-McClure then created a new venture capital fund, Practical Venture Capital, which aims to buy equity in companies he funded through 500 Startups.
+McClure later created a new venture capital fund, Practical Venture Capital, which aims to buy equity in companies he funded through 500 Startups.